-- 7.3.1 Education Programs aimed at International-level Athletes as determined by their own criteria in reference to Code Article 18.2.3 shall be the priority for International Federations.
+- 7.3.1 Education Programs aimed at International-Level Athletes as determined by their own criteria in reference to Code Article 18.2.3 shall be the priority for International Federations.
 Each International Federation should support the principle that an Athlete's first experience with anti-doping should be through Education rather than Doping Control. - 7.3.2 Each International Federation shall devise an Education Program for those under their authority and who are in their Education Pool.
 International Federations shall document an Education Plan to demonstrate how their Education Program will be implemented and monitored.
 International Federations shall evaluate their Education Programs annually. - 7.3.3 At International Events where Testing will take place and where they have Testing authority, International Federations shall consider delivering Event-Based Education.
 This should be done in cooperation with the local National Anti-Doping Organization, or where applicable, with the Regional Anti-Doping Organization, the National Federation and the Major Event Organization.
-International Federations shall require Athletes and their Athlete Support Personnel participating at International Events to be educated in advance of the Event and in accordance with Article 5. - 7.3.4 The International Federation shall require National Federations (and Regional Federations where appropriate) to conduct Education in cooperation with the applicable National Anti-Doping Organization as per Code Article 20.3.13.
+Athletes and their Athlete Support Personnel participating at International Events should receive Education in advance of the Event and in accordance with Article 5. - 7.3.4 The International Federation shall require National Federations to conduct Education in cooperation with the applicable National Anti-Doping Organization as per Code Article 20.3.13.

-Comment to 7.3: Nothing prevents International Federations from educating non-international-level Athletes and their Athlete Support Personnel under their authority.
-International Federations are required to ensure that Event-Based Education programs conducted on their behalf by other Signatories, National Federations or third parties are done to a high standard.
+[Comment to Article 7.3: Nothing prevents International Federations from educating non-international-level Athletes and their Athlete Support Personnel under their authority.
+International Federations are required to instruct that Event-Based Education programs conducted on their behalf by other Signatories, National Federations or third parties are done in accordance with the requirements set out in the International Standard for Education.]